Biden Administration Immigration Reform Proposal

 This program has ended.

 President Joe Biden has introduced immigration reform legislation that would reverse many of former President Donald Trump’s restrictive measures.
-Ali Noorani, President & CEO, National Immigration Forum and Lora Ries, senior research fellow in homeland security, The Heritage Foundation spar over the merits of President Biden’s immigration reform proposal with host Carol Castiel.
+Ali Noorani, President and CEO of the National Immigration Forum and Lora Ries, Senior Research fellow in homeland security at the Heritage Foundation, spar over the merits over the merits of President Biden’s immigration reform proposal with host Carol Castiel.